 Fixed-Seal: Strapping connection in which relative movement of strap ends cannot occur.
-Refers to either triple notch or keylock seal.
+Refers to triple notch seals.

 Triple-Notch: One type of fixed-seal strapping connection in which strap ends are secured by indenting and locking a metal seal around strap ends.
 For use with 3/4-inch x 0.031-inch strapping in an 8-band configuration only.